tinyogre/zeromon/README.md

 ----------
 * On your server to be monitored, run python server.py

 * On any machine that can talk to the server, modify buzzclient/webmon.lua to point to your server.
+You can run it on the same machine as the server if you want, but if you're concerned with memory usage, why run even more stuff on that server?
 * Run webmon.lua with luajit
 * Point a browser at http://<machine-with-webmon>:9901/index.html
 * Behold your memory usage!
 * Watch the output from webmon.lua too to see the top 5 processes by memory usage at each tick.
 Not in the web interface (yet?)

+You can also run client.py if you JUST want to watch the raw sample data.